 HER-G 203 Silkscreen Printing I (3 cr.)
-P: Foundations Program and Herron Undergraduate.
-Design and drawing for silkscreen processes, construction of equipment, and methods of making stencils (including photo stencils).
-Printing in black and white and in color.
+P: HER-D102, HER-F121, and Herron Undergraduate.
+The course will include drawing for the silk-screen process, construction of equipment, methods of making stencils, printing in black and color.
+Both hand stencils and photo stencils will be used.
+Art majors only.